-Can I Get Spousal Social Security Benefits for Taking Care of My Adult Disabled Child?
+Can I Get Spousal SS Benefits for Taking Care of My Adult Disabled Child?

 My 31-year-old disabled son lives with my husband and me in Florida.
 He (son) receives SSI.
 If Dad retires at 62, when I will be 56, will I be eligible for a spousal benefit for taking care of my son even though I’m not 62?
 The Social Security Administration said no, but I see otherwise.
-This is frustrating and stressful in finding answers.
+This is frustrating and stressful to find answers.

 Ordinarily, someone with a spouse receiving Social Security retirement benefits would have to wait till age 62 to begin collecting a Social Security spousal benefit.
 But you are correct that even if you are under 62, you might be able to collect if you and your husband have a disabled adult child living with you who receives a Child Disability Benefit (CDB).
 The question is whether you meet the specific requirements for benefits in this situation.